34-4/34-4/README.md

 ‎ ‎

-# Game Modding & Reverse Engineering (2022-2023)
+Game Modding & Reverse Engineering (2022-2023)
 - Title: Game Modder

-- Passion: I started reverse engineering to mod apps (changing icons, assets, adding unlimited money, etc.).
+- Passion: I explored reverse engineering to modify apps by changing icons, assets, and adding features like unlimited in-game currency.
-  *Note: I don't share mods or contribute to game hacking.
-I do it for fun and report findings to developers.*
+- Note: I do not distribute mods or engage in game hacking.
+My work is strictly for personal learning, and I responsibly report any findings to the developers involved.

 ‎ ‎